GoogleChrome/omnitone/README.md

 ## Acknowledgments

-Special thanks to Julius Kammerl, Dillon Cower, Boris Smus and Brandon Jones for their help on this project.
+Special thanks to Boris Smus, Brandon Jones, Dillon Cower, Drew Allen, Julius Kammerl and Marcin Gorzel for their help on this project.
 We are also grateful to Tim Fain and Jaunt VR for their permission to use beautiful VR contents in the demo.

 ## Support